Reviewed by Galen Strickland

 After it was originally canceled, the Sci-Fi Channel revived the series, picking up the story where the final Fox episode left off.
-The fourth season did contain a few good episodes, among them "Genesis," "Prophets and Loss," "Just Say Yes" and "California Reich," however I cannot think of one good ep in the fifth and final season - sad to say not even the one written by David Gerrold ("New Gods For Old," wherein he yet again ripped off Robert A. Heinlein, this time with a riff out of Stranger in a Strange Land).
+The fourth season did contain a few good episodes, among them "Genesis," "Prophets and Loss," "Just Say Yes" and "California Reich," however I cannot think of one good ep in the fifth and final season - sad to say not even the one written by David Gerrold ("New Gods For Old," wherein he yet channeled Robert A. Heinlein, this time with a riff out of Stranger in a Strange Land).

 The original cast included Jerry O'Connell as physics whiz Quinn Mallory, John Rhys-Davies as Maximillian Arturo, one of Quinn's professors, Sabrina Lloyd as Quinn's co-worker and platonic friend Wade Wells, and Cleavant Derricks as Rembrandt Brown, a has-been singer hopeful of a comeback.
 Mallory has designed and built a device capable of opening a vortex, or wormhole, between parallel universes.
 After several "slides" into these alternate realities himself Quinn is anxious to show off his discovery to Wade and the professor.
 A malfunction of the device causes the vortex to increase in size and move outside Quinn's basement laboratory, and Brown and his Cadillac are inadvertantly sucked into the wormhole as well.